cloudflare-apps/ideas/README.md

 ## Setup

-Clone the repo or <a href="https://github.com/EagerApps/ExampleApp/archive/v1.0.0.zip" >download the zip</a>.
+Fork the repo or <a href="https://github.com/EagerApps/ExampleApp/releases/latest">download the latest release</a>.

 ## Optional Developer Tools